 However, after recent studies discovered their lack of skin penetration and potential side effects for dogs, making the risk-to-reward ratio not worth it, veterinary dermatologists stopped using.

-In particular, a large 2012 study focused on testing safety and efficacy of hydrocortisone for dogs found it to be without adverse effects.
+In particular, a large 2012 study focused on testing the safety and efficacy of hydrocortisone for dogs found it to be without adverse effects.

 What is Hydrocortisone Cream for Dogs?

-Corticosteroids are a type of hormone steroid and their topical use was shown to be effective at treating irritating, itchy, inflamed, and dry skin in dogs.
+Corticosteroids are a type of hormone steroid, and studies showed their topical use to be effective at treating irritating, itchy, inflamed, and dry skin in dogs.

-While hydrocortisone creams in your medicine cabinet could in fact treat an itchy area, rash or hot spot on your dog’s skin, if the dog were to lick that cream, adverse side effects could occur like weakened bladder, diarrhea, vomiting, and dehydration (9, 10).
+While hydrocortisone creams in your medicine cabinet could, in fact, treat an itchy area, rash, or hot spot on your dog’s skin, if the dog were to lick that cream, adverse side effects could occur like weakened bladder, diarrhea, vomiting, and dehydration (9, 10).

 Luckily for you and your pet, there are multiple hydrocortisone creams for dogs, as well as hydrocortisone lotions, sprays, oral medications, and even medicated shampoos containing hydrocortisone specifically designed for a canine patient.

 5 Uses of Hydrocortisone Cream for Dogs

-Hydrocortisone is a powerful substance that has been observed in studies to successfully treat skin conditions in dogs, and it's been used in animals at least since the 70s (11).
+Hydrocortisone is a powerful substance observed in studies to treat skin conditions in dogs successfully, and it's been used in animals at least since the 70s (11).

 1. Atopic Dermatitis

-Any of the following are likely to be recommended and prescribed by your vet to combat this skin problem: antihistamines, cyclosporine and corticosteroids like hydrocortisone cream for dogs (12).
+Any of the following are likely to be recommended and prescribed by your vet to combat this skin problem: antihistamines, cyclosporine, and corticosteroids like hydrocortisone cream for dogs (12).

 These can be oral or topical prescription products.
 Topicals will be directly applied to the inflamed skin.

 2. Other Canine Allergies

 You’ll know your dog is suffering from allergies if they exhibit any of the following signs: runny nose, excessive sneezing, biting and licking their paws, rash development, itchy skin, and/or lethargy.

-While a chronic allergy in dogs is best looked at by a veterinarian, non-threatening allergies – many of which are present seasonally – can be treated with hydrocortisone cream for dogs and other hydrocortisone products, such as flea-allergy dermatitis (15).
+While a chronic allergy in dogs is best looked at by a veterinarian, non-threatening allergies – many of which are present seasonally – can be treated with hydrocortisone cream for dogs and other hydrocortisone products, such as flea allergy dermatitis (15).

 The effect of hydrocortisone use is merely easing any potential inflammation or itchiness found on your pet’s skin.

 3. Pruritus (Hot Spots)

 A dog with pruritus is more likely to exacerbate common dog ailments, such as pest bites (mites, ticks, fleas), allergies, or non-serious injuries such as minor cuts or scratches.

 4. Poison Oak, Ivy, Sumac

-However, the presence of itching can not only lengthen this ailment but also cause it to become inflamed and possibly lead to more serious infections in dogs (19).
+However, the presence of itching can lengthen this ailment and cause it to become inflamed and possibly lead to more serious infections in dogs (19).

 5. Addison’s Disease (Hypoadrenocorticism)

 It’s these very glands, located near a dog's kidneys, that produce the hormone called mineralocorticoids.

-Addison's disease in dogs (Hypoadrenocorticism) include, but are not limited to, low heart rate, collapse, dehydration, lacking appetite, and vomiting.
+Addison's disease symptoms in dogs (Hypoadrenocorticism) include, but are not limited to, low heart rate, collapse, dehydration, lacking appetite, and vomiting.

 Vet Approved Hydrocortisone Cream for Dogs

-While hydrocortisone products designed for people technically can be used on dogs, we currently have no studies to know proper and safe dosage for dogs.
+While you can use hydrocortisone products designed for people technically on dogs, we currently have no studies to know the proper and safe dosage for dogs.